Yang-Mills Theory and the $\mathcal{N}=2$ Spinning Path Integral

-This provides a motivation for the present paper, where we construct the vertices of the space-time action for Yang-Mills theory as an integral form of world-line $n$-point functions on the supermoduli space, $\mathcal{M}$ of the $\mathcal{N}=2$ spinning particle, thus mimicking the construction of super string field theory (e.g. \cite{Witten:2012bh,Sen:2015uaa,Ohmori:2017wtx}).
-To this end, we first embed the perturbative BRST spectrum of Yang-Mills theory into the algebra of vertex operators of the world line as a state-operator map.
+This provides a motivation for the present paper, where we construct the vertices of the space-time action for Yang-Mills theory as an integral form of world line $n$-point functions on the supermoduli space, $\mathcal{M}$ of the $\mathcal{N}=2$ spinning particle, thus mimicking the construction of super string field theory (e.g. \cite{Witten:2012bh,Sen:2015uaa,Ohmori:2017wtx}).
+However, there is an important difference: in open string theory, the moduli space of the cubic vertex is of odd dimension one, while for the $\mathcal{N}=2$ spinning particle it is of odd dimension two.
+Yet we need the matter content of the $\mathcal{N}=2$ world line to build a Fock space representation $V$ with a (non-injective) operator state map.
+For the $\mathcal{N}=1$ spinning particle described in \cite{Cremonini:2025eds} there is no Fock representation $V$ on which the constraint analysis of \cite{Dai:2008bh} described above can be applied.
+We then first embed the perturbative BRST spectrum of Yang-Mills theory into the algebra of vertex operators of the world line as a state-operator map.
 As mentioned above, this map is not unique.
 We determine it by demanding that the embedding defines a quasi-isomorphism to a suitable sub-complex of $\mathcal{N}=2$ vertex operator algebra.
-For the quadratic space-time action derived from the world-line path integral, this amounts to \virgolette integrating in" auxiliary fields whose elimination implements the quasi-isomorphism.\footnote{This is just the opposition of the common usage of homotopy transfer, where one usually integrates out fields to obtain an effective action.}
+For the quadratic space-time action derived from the world line path integral, this amounts to \virgolette integrating in" auxiliary fields whose elimination implements the quasi-isomorphism.\footnote{This is just the opposition of the common usage of homotopy transfer, where one usually integrates out fields to obtain an effective action.}